epolancot/rackscribe/README.md

 | 2     | WARNING   | Unexpected but non-fatal condition.         |
 | 3     | INFO *(default)* | High-level progress messages.   |
 | 4     | DEBUG     | Verbose diagnostic details for troubleshooting. |

+A log file is automatically created at the root folder level (logging.log).